srushtisoni08/Note_taking/README.md

 ## Requirements

-To execute this application, ensure you have the following dependencies installed:
+To run this application, make sure you have the following dependencies installed:

 - Python 3.x
 - Flask